 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Centessa and PayPal and Encourages Investors to Contact the Firm

-NEW YORK, Oct.
-06, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Centessa Pharmaceuticals Plc CNTA and PayPal Holdings, Inc. PYPL.
+/EIN News/ -- NEW YORK, Oct.
+06, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Centessa Pharmaceuticals Plc (NASDAQ: CNTA) and PayPal Holdings, Inc. (NASDAQ: PYPL).
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: May 28, 2021 – June 1, 2022 or pursuant to the Company’s May 28, 2021 IPO